Blog Posts in August 2008

 And last but not least: Tim Riegert sent me a link to a page full of TCP/IP and IMS Sequence Diagrams.
 The diagrams serve as a demonstration of EventStudio System Designer capabilities, but they are still good.

-BGP route reflectors have been supported in Cisco IOS well before I started to develop the first BGP course for Cisco more than a decade ago (one of the early ABCT course descriptions is still available online thanks to the Wayback machine).
+BGP route reflectors have been supported in Cisco IOS well before I started to develop the first BGP course for Cisco in mid 1990s.
 It’s a very simple feature, so I was pleasantly surprised when I started digging into it and discovered a few rarely known details.
-Read all about the BGP route reflector details in the article I wrote in the CT3 wiki.

 I've got an interesting question from Colin a while ago: